 Metron can be set up to auto-export .jpg images of all Metron-acquired X-Rays to a Google Drive folder.
 All you need is a Gmail/Google account!
 This document will show you how to create a Google account if needed, plus the steps to sync your Metron images to this Cloud storage configuration.

 Your clinic may have more than one physical location/site and each produces radiographs.
-You may also want an easy way to view existing radiographs of site 1 while you are at site 2.
-Or you could be at home or on a trip and want easy access to all images from both sites.
-The following document details how to install and configure Google Drive on your Metron acquisition PCs.
+You want an easy way to view existing radiographs of site 1 while you are at site 2.
+While on a trip gain access to all images from both sites.
+Install and configure Google Drive on your Metron acquisition PCs.

 This asset utilizes the Internet "Cloud" to distribute and share images with those who you share a valid user ID...such as a referral clinic or patient owner.